cschreib/cobalt/doc/manual/library/packet_system.md

 3. _Failed request_: the receiver could not issue this request because of some other reason.
 For example, a client asks the server to move a ship to an invalid position.
 4. _The actual answer_.

 As for messages, requests are identified using a unique packet ID.
-However, when the return packet is received, the sender may have already issued several other requests, so there must be a way to unambiguously match the return packet to the corresponding handling code.
+To send a request, one also has to register a callback function, that will be called when the answer to this request is received.
+However, when this happens, the sender may have issued several other similar requests in the mean time, so there must be a way to unambiguously match this return packet to the exact callback function that was registered with this request.
 To do so, the sender assigns a _request ID_ to his original request, that the receiver will also attach to the return packet.
-This ID is unique from the point of view of the sender only, and it completely orthogonal to the packet ID.
+This ID is unique from the point of view of the sender only, and has nothing to do with the packet ID.
 For example, if the sender sends two requests to move two ships, the packet ID will be the same, but each will have a different request ID.
-A consequence of this system is that the receiver may only register _one_ function to handle all given requests of the same type, else the sender would receive multiple answers without knowing which is the right one.
+A consequence of this system is that the receiver may only register _one_ function to handle all given requests of the same type, else the sender would receive multiple answers without knowing which one to pick.

-Again, let us consider an example where a client wants the server to send him the list of ships that are located at a given position.
+Again, let us consider an example.
+A client wants the server to send him the list of all ships that are located at a given position.

 Declaring a request packet is similar to a message packet, the only differences being that requests may have credential requirements, and that they also need to define the packet structure of the possible answers.
 In our example, we will call the request packet `send_object_list_at_position`.
 Here also, it is mandatory to put the packet declaration inside the `request` namespace, and the declaration is made using the `NETCOM_PACKET` macro: